Kadaknath Chicken Farming Project Report, Cost and Profits:

 Kadaknath Chicken Farming Project Report – Why Kadaknath Chicken Farming Business?

 Kadaknath chicken meat has high medicinal values apart from nutritive values compared with other meat.
 Because of this, black meat chicken is very much in demand.
-This breed is very popular for its adaptability, disease resistance and for its distinctive meat taste.
+This breed is very popular for its adaptability, disease resistance, and for its distinctive meat taste.
 The Adivasis or tribal communities believe in its medicinal properties and use the blood in treating many chronic diseases.
 The bird’s meat acts as a vasodilator that helps in regulating the blood flow in the human body and thereby infusing vigor.
 This meat is also used in homeopathy in treating a particular nervous disorder.
 Kadaknath meat is effective in treating women’s sterility, abnormal menstruation, and assists in habitual abortions.
-Meat and eggs of these birds are rich in protein and highly nutritive especially for children and older people suffering from high blood pressure, the cholesterol levels are very negligible compared with other bird meats.
+The meat and eggs of these birds are rich in protein and highly nutritive especially for children and older people suffering from high blood pressure, the cholesterol levels are very negligible compared with other bird meats.

 Kadaknath Chicken Farming Project Report – Getting Started with a Business Plan:

-Commercial Kadaknath chicken farming is solely based for its eggs and meat as this business has the potential to generate income within a short period of time.
+Commercial Kadaknath chicken farming is solely based on its eggs and meat as this business has the potential to generate income within a short period of time.
 For a successful business and for huge income profits one must have some basic training with some small land.
 Even if it’s a small farming or a big farming business, a proper Kadaknath chicken farming business plan must be prepared and it must include feeding, housing, care, labor, capital investment, and marketing strategies.
 Having a decent business plan, you can start in the commercial growing of these birds.

 Kadaknath Chicken Farming Project Report – Feeding in Kadaknath Chicken Farming Business:

-In commercial breeding and farming, they can be given pre-starter broiler feed with maize crumbs in the first two month period.
+In commercial breeding and farming, they can be given pre-starter broiler feed with maize crumbs in the first two-month period.
 20% protein diet can be given to birds once they cross two months.
 One can start feeding the birds with broiler starter feed followed by a regular feed depending upon the body weight and age.
 They eat a variety of foods from market waste to leafy vegetables, grass and etc, In open range farming, they know what they want and start feeding on small insects, seeds, grass, and other things.

 |Ingredients||Brooder mash (0-8 weeks) in grams||Grower mash (9-19 weeks) in grams||Layer mash (20-72 weeks) in grams|